by Nathan Hak Beer journalist at Beerwulf.com

 Cold beer with a compressed air cleaner

 You might have seen them before: the spray cans filled with air to clean keyboards and other electronic equipment.
 At least that’s what they’re supposed to do: in reality you’re just moving dust from one place to another.
-Better use them to cool your beer instead.
-Especially handy when your beer is delivered to a campsite!
+We suggest putting them to better use by using one to cool your beer instead.
 And it’s easy too: just turn the spray can upside down and spray the air (upside down) on your bottle of beer.
 Not too long or you’ll end up freezing the beer- and be careful not to freeze your hands either.

 Cool beer on a drill